OfficeDev/office-js-docs-pr/docs/overview/explore-with-script-lab.md

 # Explore Office JavaScript API using Script Lab

-The [Script Lab add-in](https://store.office.com/app.aspx?assetid=WA104380862), which is available free from the Office store, enables you to explore the Office JavaScript API while you're working in an Office program such as Excel or Word.
+The [Script Lab add-in](https://appsource.microsoft.com/en-us/product/office/WA104380862), which is available free from AppSource, enables you to explore the Office JavaScript API while you're working in an Office program such as Excel or Word.
 Script Lab is a convenient tool to add to your development toolkit as you prototype and verify functionality you want in your add-in.

 ## What is Script Lab?